-An employees at an Halifax outlet of the Kraken crypto exchange few knew existed has claimed on reddit that employees there were suddenly laid off yesterday morning in a high-security atmosphere.
+An employee at a Halifax leg of the Kraken crypto exchange that few knew existed has claimed that employees were suddenly laid off yesterday morning in a high-security atmosphere.

 “10 AM, mandatory meeting.
 Security everywhere, required to hand in door fobs.
 Sitting in lunchroom, get told that due to volumes being down (both trading and support ticket), and in light of the opening of a new office in Asia, we need to reduce costs, and layoff of recently hired (<3 months, approx 57 people) was not enough.”